juxor/afaq/markdown/secI5.md

 implemented by a judge was false and _"no such justice is wanted in any civilised community."_ [**Op.
 Cit.**, Vol. 13, No. 5, p.
 4]

- In summary, then, anarchists have spent considerable time discussing the issue.
+In summary, then, anarchists have spent considerable time discussing the issue and how it could (and should not) be dealt with in a free society.
 Somewhat ironically, given that many think the issue of crime is the weakest point of the anarchist case, the outlines of a solution to this problem are well established in anarchist theory, both in terms of what **not** to do and in terms of combating both crime and its causes.
 Anarchy is based on people being free but freedom does **not** mean the "freedom" to violate the equal freedom of others.
 That is oppression, that is exploitation, that is the embryo of the state and capitalism.

- We can recommend the section _"Crime and Punishment"_ by Malatesta (**Errico
-Malatesta: His Life and Ideas**) as well as Kropotkin's essays _"Law and Authority"_ and _"Prisons and their moral influence on prisoners"_ (both within the **Anarchism** collection).
+Unsurprisingly, most anarchist thinkers have discussed the issue of anti- social activity.
+We can recommend the section _"Crime and Punishment"_ by Malatesta (**Errico Malatesta: His Life and Ideas**) as well as Kropotkin's essays _"Law and Authority"_ and _"Prisons and their moral influence on prisoners"_ (both within the **Anarchism** collection).
 Emma Goldman's _"Prisons: A social crime and Failure"_ (**Red Emma Speaks**), de Cleyre's _"Crime and Punishment"_ (**The Voltairine de Cleyre Reader**) and Colin Ward's _"How Deviant Dare you get?"_ (**Anarchy in Action**) are also worth reading.
 A useful collection of writings on this issue are found in **Under the Yoke of the State: Selected Anarchist Responses to Prisons and Crime** (edited by the Dawn Collective).

 ## I.5.9 What about Freedom of Speech under Anarchism?

 Free speech in an anarchist society would be far greater than under capitalism.
 This is obvious, anarchists argue, because we _"fight against oppression and tyranny for a future in which they will be neither masters nor slaves, neither rich nor poor, neither oppressors nor oppressed . . . the